elimydlarz/lambda-dynamo-demo/README.md

 ```

 ## Deployment

+I've hard-coded the bucket and stack name `lambda-dynamo-demo-2` into `package.json`.
+You'll need to replace this with something else before continuing.

 Create an S3 bucket for our lambdas to live in.
 We only need to do this once.